jake-hansen/blog/_posts/2021-04-06-how-i-created-a-twitter-vaccine-bot.md

 <blockquote align="center" class="twitter-tweet"><p lang="en" dir="ltr">This account tweets when new vaccine appointments become available at HyVee pharmacies in the Omaha/Lincoln/Council Bluffs area.
 Appointments go fast so enabling notifications is recommended.<br><br>You&#39;ll still need to register for an appointment by using the link in each tweet.</p>&mdash; HyVee Vaccine Tracker (@HyveeTracker) <a href="https://twitter.com/HyveeTracker/status/1377029788293066756?ref_src=twsrc%5Etfw">March 30, 2021</a></blockquote>

 # Exploring the API
-The first thing I had to do was figure out how the appointment sign up page worked on the [pharmacy's webiste](https://www.hy-vee.com/my-pharmacy/covid-vaccine).
+The first thing I had to do was figure out how the appointment sign up page worked on the [pharmacy's website](https://www.hy-vee.com/my-pharmacy/covid-vaccine).
 After playing around in the web inspector for a bit, I found that a GET request was being made to the endpoint `https://www.hy-vee.com/my-pharmacy/api/graphql`.
 Now, this looked like a GraphQL API call, but I don't have experience in GraphQL.
 Thankfully, it was easy to figure out.
 The body that was being sent in the request looked like this:

 {% highlight json %}
 {
   "operationName": "SearchPharmaciesNearPointWithCovidVaccineAvailability",
   "variables": {
     "radius": 10,
-    "latitude": redacted,
+    "latitude": 41.2354329,
-    "longitude": redacted
+    "longitude": -95.99383390000001
   },
   "query": "query SearchPharmaciesNearPointWithCovidVaccineAvailability($latitude: Float!, $longitude: Float!, $radius: Int! = 10) {\n  searchPharmaciesNearPoint(latitude: $latitude, longitude: $longitude, radius: $radius) {\n    distance\n    location {\n      locationId\n      name\n      nickname\n      phoneNumber\n      businessCode\n      isCovidVaccineAvailable\n      covidVaccineEligibilityTerms\n      address {\n        line1\n        line2\n        city\n        state\n        zip\n        latitude\n        longitude\n        __typename\n      }\n      __typename\n    }\n    __typename\n  }\n}\n"
 }